-Other receivables include balances in respect of advances to suppliers, advances to personnel, VAT claimed, income taxes withheld and taxes paid as a result of taxes assessed by the tax authorities following tax audits of previous years and for which the Company has started legal proceedings and disputed the relevant amounts.
-The timing of the finalization of these disputes cannot be estimated and the Group has classified the amounts as current assets.
-This balance as at 31 March 2019 also includes an amount of €54 million (31 December 2018: €54 million) of VAT approved refunds which has been withheld by the customs office due to a dispute relating to stock shortages.
-The Group has filed a specific legal objection and claim against this action and expects to fully recover this amount following the conclusion of the relevant legal proceedings (Note 22).
+Other receivables include balances in respect of advances to suppliers, advances to personnel, VAT claimed, income taxes withheld, and taxes paid as a result of taxes assessed by the tax authorities following tax audits of previous years and for which the Company has started legal proceedings and disputed the relevant amounts.
+The Group expects to recover these amounts but the the timing of the finalization of these disputes cannot be estimated and the Group has classified the amounts as current assets.
+This balance as at 30 June 2019 also includes an amount of \in 54 million (31 December 2018: \in 54 million) of VAT approved refunds which has been withheld by the customs office due to a dispute relating to stock shortages.
+The Group has filed a specific legal objection and claim against this action and expects to fully recover this amount following the conclusion of the relevant legal proceedings (Note 23).
+The Group recognized impairment losses on trade and other receivables, included in the statement of comprehensive income, amounting to \notin 4,1 million and \notin 5,3 million for the six months ended 30 June 2019 and 2018, respectively.